Find the credit card you’ve been looking for

 Are you looking to earn cash back rewards on everyday purchases?
 Are you a frequent traveler who wants to use rewards to fund your next vacation?
 Are you searching for a way to earn rewards on expenses for your small business?
 Do you need to build up your credit profile, plan for a large upcoming purchase or consolidate debt?

 The best credit card for you will greatly depend on your answer to these questions.
-If you know you rarely travel, then top travel cards such as the Capital One Venture or Chase Sapphire Preferred® Card won’t be a good fit for your needs.
+If you know you rarely travel, then a travel rewards card won’t be a good fit for your needs.
 If one of your 2019 goals is to use points and miles to fund your trip to Europe, on the other hand, then a cash back card probably won’t give you as much value as top-tier travel cards.

 Cash back is consistently the most preferred credit card rewards type.
 Credit card issuers are beginning to take notice as well, offering more attractive cash back offers.